adjust/dev-docs/docs/react-native/configuration/disable.md

 ## Example

-In this example we generate a button to enable or disable the Adjust SDK.
-The button displays the correct action based on the value of the {code}`txtSetEnabled` variable.
+This example demonstrates how to generate a button to enable or disable the Adjust SDK.
+The button displays the correct action based on the value of the `txtSetEnabled` variable.

 - When `txtSetEnabled` =` "Disable SDK"`, the button disables the SDK and sets `txtSetEnabled` to `"Enable SDK"`.
 - When `txtSetEnabled` = `"Enable SDK"`, the button enables the SDK and sets `txtSetEnabled` to `"Disable SDK"`.